 The poll findings have been published ahead of the annual Co-op Fortnight campaign (22 June to 5 July).
 Over the next two weeks, member-owned organisations across the UK will be highlighting some of the ways they have supported their communities during the pandemic and urging people to keep up this new found wave of co-operation.

-Preston-based Cafe, The Larder, in Preston, was forced to close its doors due to COVID-19 but refused to shut out the community.
+Preston-based Cafe, The Larder was forced to close its doors due to Covid-19 but refused to shut out the community.
 Manager Kay Johnson put a call out on social media and within 24 hours had recruited 40 volunteers to help cook and deliver free meals to some of the community’s most vulnerable residents.
 A fundraising campaign raised £8,500 to cover costs and since April the community-owned cafe has provided thousands of meals, as well as organising ingredient kits and online recipes for families in most need.

-Kay said: “The café was set up last year to serve the community and we couldn’t sit and watch people that we knew needed support be left to fend for themselves.
-I was absolutely overwhelmed by the wave of support from volunteers and how much we’ve been able to do in such a short time.
-Being a co-operative is important to us and we had to find different ways to help our members and the wider community.”
+Kay said: “The café was set up last year to serve the community and we couldn’t sit and watch people that we knew needed support be left to fend for themselves.”

 Co-ops across the UK are supporting their communities.
 LILAC Co-housing, in Leeds, is providing a built in support network for neighbours; Edinburgh Bicycle Co-op is repairing bikes for key workers; and retail societies such as The Co-op Group are working hard to support vulnerable customers, food banks and staff during this difficult time.